plandalf/numi/docs/marketing.md

 You keep using your own Stripe account.
 Numi just adds beautiful checkout pages and powerful integrations that make Stripe work better with your entire business ecosystem.

 ### **"What if I need a custom integration?"**
-Our API is completely open, and our team helps with custom integrations on Professional and Enterprise plans.
-We love connecting to new tools.
+Our API is completely open, and our team helps with custom integrations.
+We love connecting to new tools!

 ---

 ## Ready to Connect Everything?

-**Join 5,000+ business owners who finally got billing that works with their workflow.**

-**[Start Your Free Account](https://numi.co/signup)** - Create your first integrated checkout in 15 minutes
+**[Start Your 14-Day Trial](https://plandalf.dev/signup)** - Create your first integrated checkout in 15 minutes

 ---

 ### **Want to See It in Action?**

-**[Book a 15-minute demo](https://cal.com/numi/demo)** - We'll show you exactly how Numi integrates with your specific tools

-**[Join our community](https://discord.gg/numi)** - Connect with other business owners sharing integration tips

-**[Browse our integrations](https://docs.numi.co/integrations)** - See all the tools that work with Numi
+**[Browse our integrations](https://plandalf.dev/signup)** - See all the tools that work with Numi

 ---